marinedrp/bot-o-matic/README.md

 ## Next Steps
 * Add a button to make variations for a selected image.
-* Store the selected images by the user.
+* Store the images selected by the user.
-* Remove and replace the other basic existing commands.
+* Remove and replace the other basic commands (/ping, /user, /server, /cat, /echo).
 * Implement the /help command to see all the commands.